shrimpsizemoose/card-deck-api/README.md

 * More tests would be always nice to have, especially if external storage is used
 * Storage should happen in external system, that would help with state management and can help with consistency
 * For external storage one should use [singleflight](https://pkg.go.dev/golang.org/x/sync/singleflight) to help with parallel requests
-* Right now it would be annoying to add new cards or change deck types, that would require some refactoring if such thing is needed
+* Right now it would be annoying to add new cards or change deck types, that would require some refactoring if such thing is needed.
+Having smaller deck would work fine with current service, but adding different cards for example for [mus](https://en.wikipedia.org/wiki/Mus_(card_game)) would be challenging
 * Would probably check context handling, should add some timeouts and such, I've added it as afterthought once I made the storage package
 * I wanted to use stdlib as much as possible with exception of logrus, but for "realworld" logging I personally would probably use [uber-go/zap](https://github.com/uber-go/zap) instead of logrus.
 But I think logrus is more commonly used though (maybe?)